Why Pattern Making Is a Pivotal Part of Developing Your Fashion Line

 For designers looking to produce a larger fashion line, we recommend The Collections Package.
 You receive 15 samples and two duplicate patterns per style while offering the same services—the result?
 30 couture samples.

 Learn more about our pattern and sample making services.

 Benefits of Outsourcing Pattern Makers

 Having a working knowledge of pattern making makes the job of a fashion designer much easier.
-Once you’ve learned drafting, flat pattern making, and draping techniques, you can decide which method of pattern making will work best for you and your fashion brand.
+Once you’ve learned to draft, you can decide which method of pattern making will work for you and your fashion brand.

-At TEG, not only do we give designers access to experienced pattern makers who’ll help develop your designs into wearable, stylish fashions.
-We also provide high-quality creative services like fabric and trim sourcing that you won’t find elsewhere.
+At TEG, we give designers access to experts who’ll help develop your designs into wearable, stylish fashions.
+Additionally, we also provide high-quality creative services like fabric and trim sourcing that you won’t find elsewhere.
 Our top-of-the-line sourcing managers skillfully guide you through sampling fabric swatches, negotiating minimums and prices, tracking orders, and more.

 For all inquiries and questions, please call or fill out the below form, and we will respond within 1-2 business days.
 Thank you!